Meatclump/dark-mode-demo/README.md

 More information about Optimistic UI in React Router can be found [here](https://reactrouter.com/start/framework/pending-ui#optimistic-ui)

 ## Progressive Enhancement
 This toggle also works if JavaScript is disabled.
-However, the switching is done with a standard form post request rather than a fetch.
+However, the switching is then done with a standard form post request rather than a fetch.